Hyunlai/projectobjor/README.md

 - **Homepage & Feed**
   - The homepage feed is not correctly filtering posts based on their visibility.
   - The "shared post" does not indicate it is a shared post.
+  - Posts from banned users are not being hidden.

 - **Post Reaction Counters**
   - The reaction counters may display an incorrect count of zero due to an inefficient database query.

 - **Share Button**
   - The homepage feed does not display the share button and prompt but it displays properly when viewed in the profile.